What’s The Deal with Flat Fee MLS Services?

 According to Wikipedia, a flat fee MLS service is “the practice in the real estate industry of a seller entering into an ‘a la carte service agreement’ with a real estate broker who accepts a flat fee rather than a percentage of the sale price for the listing side of the transaction…The primary objective of a flat-fee listing is to be exposed on the MLS and cut the listing side of the commission completely out by dealing directly with ‘buyer’s agents.’”

-Many people are wanting to avoid paying real estate agent commissions that can top six percent.
+Many people are wanting list on mls and avoid paying real estate agent commissions that can top six percent.
 With the average cost of a home in the U.S. at $278,900, sellers can fork over nearly $17,000 at closing.
 Why so much?
 Sellers are responsible for paying not one, but two agents’ commissions at closing.
 Typically, three percent goes to their own agent and another three percent goes to the buyer’s agent as a fee for bringing the buyer to the sale.

-What many sellers don’t know is that both commissions are negotiable, particularly in today’s competitive market.
+What many sellers don’t know is that when listing on MLS, both commissions are negotiable, particularly in today’s competitive market.
 Still, even with a discounted commission, sellers want to keep more of their own money.
 This is the main reason why so many home sellers decide to sell their own homes through For Sale by Owner (FSBO).

 With FSBO, the home seller takes on all of the responsibilities a licensed real estate agent has, such as listing their home on the MLS.
-Unfortunately, the MLS is proprietary to real estate agents and brokers.
+Unfortunately, how to get mls access is more difficult.
+The MLS is proprietary to real estate agents and brokers.
 The only way for a non-licensed homeowner to get their property listing on the site is to pay an agent the commission or pay a broker a flat rate MLS fee to access it.

 Do I Really Need My Property to Be on The MLS?